-Early The Adventures of Tintin books are this.
+Early Tintin books are this.
 Hergé tossed his protagonist from one solved situation into the next unsolved one or rather tossed situations at him.
 Just about only the location remained constant.
 It goes to show that Hergé had no experience in writing comics at all when he started at the age of 19.
-This wasn't recepted poorly, though; The Adventures of Tintin was originally released in a weekly kids' magazine page by page instead of in books all at once, and the Belgians in the late 1920s didn't have that many comics to compare The Adventures of Tintin with anyway.
+This wasn't recepted poorly, though; Tintin was originally released in a weekly kids' magazine page by page instead of in books all at once, and the Belgians in the late 1920s didn't have that many comics to compare Tintin with anyway.

 Adam Elliot's films trilogy of short films (Uncle, Cousin, and Brother) that he made before Harvie Krumpet and Maryand Max were pretty much this, although for a good reason - they're supposed to emulate the feeling yoyou're looking through a photo album.

 Miami Connection has a relatively basic plot involving a taekwondo band going to college and drug dealing, but it drifts away from it and has some scenes happen with no buildup or explanation for them.
 It gets worse when you put the missing father subplot, band rivalry, petty biker gang violence, and drug dealing ninjas into the equation.